 - Type: Gas-Powered

-The MB200 mini bike from Massimo Motor is one of the most premier minibikes available on the market today.
+The Fit Right Kids Mini Dirt Bike is one of the most premier minibikes available on the market today.

-We’ve found that it’s the best mini bike for adults specifically, though teenagers should have no problem riding this bike as well.
+We’ve found that it’s the best mini bike for smaller kids specifically, though younger teenagers should have no problem riding this bike as well.

 There’s no need to worry about the hassle of assembling this mini bike because it arrives at your home pre-assembled.